-Turkish lira plummets against dollar
+Turkish lira dives against the dollar

 Economy Minister Nihat Zeybekci said the lira's current level was "abnormal", but added that, as yet, no permanent damage had been done to the economy.

-The lira fell as low as 4.8450 against the dollar early on Wednesday before recovering.
+The lira fell as low as 4.8450 against the dollar early on Wednesday before recovering slightly.

-Peter Dixon, an economist with Germany's Commerzbank, says that investors are concerned about the amount of financial power which could end up in Mr Edogan's hands
+Peter Dixon, an economist at Commerzbank, said investors were concerned about the amount of financial power that could end up in Mr Edogan's hands.

 "I think markets are beginning to take fright at the extent of government interference over certainly central bank policy," he said.